 b.
-Keep and distribute, within thirty (30) days, the minutes of all meetings of the membership, Board of Directors, and Executive Committee.
+Keep and make available within 30 days of Board approval, the minutes of all meetings of the membership, Board of Directors, and Executive Committee.

 c.
-Deliver, within one month after the close of the Annual Meeting, all records of the Association in his/her custody to the newly elected Secretary.
+Upon departure from position, outgoing Secretary shall inform and educate incoming Secretary of any outstanding business.

 d.
 Serve as Acting Chairperson in the absence of the Chairperson and the Vice-Chairperson.